-Del Mar College has experienced growth in the past academic years and awarded 1,447 degrees and certificates during 2013-2014.
+Del Mar College has experienced growth in the past academic years and awarded 1,410 degrees and certificates during 2014-2015.
 Between 1985 and 1993, the fall headcount in credit courses at Del Mar College rose by more than one-third (36%) from 8,665 to 11,825.
 In 1994 and 1995, enrollment began declining, due in part to the introduction of lower-division courses at Texas A & M University-Corpus Christi in 1994.
 The fall headcount enrollment fluctuated significantly over the next few years, rising to an all-time high of 12,236 in fall 2010.
-Fall 2014 headcount is 10,439 (Certified number from the THECB).
+Fall 2015 headcount is 10,852 (Certified number from the THECB).

-The following model merges the most recent 20 years of historical Del Mar College fall-to-fall enrollment data with the Texas Higher Education Coordinating Gaps Board's Closing the enrollment forecasting model to possible enrollment illustrate trend scenarios.
-In 2000, the Coordinating Board set statewide goal of enrolling a net additional 500,000 students to all Texas public colleges and universities by fall 2015.
+The following model merges the most recent 20 years of historical Del Mar College fall-to-fall enrollment data with the Texas Higher Education Coordinating Board's Closing the Gaps enrollment forecasting model to illustrate possible enrollment trend scenarios.
+In 2000, the Coordinating Board set a statewide goal of enrolling a net additional 500,000 students to all Texas public colleges and universities by fall 2015.
 The Coordinating Board figures are updated annually, and the latest statewide goal is to add 630,000 students by 2015.
-The chart below, based on the latest Coordinating Board estimates and Del Mar College's current Closing the Gaps targets, shows fall-to-fall headcount what enrollments might be through 2020, based on various trend calculations.
+The chart adjacent, based on the latest Coordinating Board estimates and Del Mar College's current Closing the Gaps targets, shows what fall-to-fall headcount enrollments might be through 2020, based on various trend calculations.